-While the idea of Japan has recently become synonymous with either the vision of bustling streets, like the iconic scenes at Shibuya scramble, or the ancient temples of Kyoto, it is still nice to be surprised by something unexpected and new.
-That is exactly what a recent trip to explore the scenic coastal region of Higashi-Izu, located along the coastal peninsula of Shizuoka prefecture, delivered.
-Here lies a slice of Japan that almost feels like it has been frozen in time, a time when life wasn’t dominated by robot restaurants, maid cafes and smartphones.
-A simpler time that still feels steeped in traditions, perhaps slowly being forgotten by modern Japan, this elusive and at times romantic atmosphere offers a side of Japan that many still long to find and experience.
+While the image of Japan has recently become synonymous with either the bustling Shibuya scramble, or the ancient temples of Kyoto, it is still nice find and unexpected surprise.
+That is exactly what a recent trip to explore the scenic coastal region of Higashi-Izu delivered.
+Along the peninsula of Shizuoka prefecture lies a slice of Japan that almost feels like it has been frozen in time.
+It calls back to a time without robot restaurants, maid cafes and smartphones.
+In fact, the area treasures traditions, perhaps slowly being forgotten by modern Japan.
+This elusive and, at times, romantic atmosphere offers a side of Japan that many still long to find and experience.

-Stepping off the train and onto the station platform at Atagawa-Izu, we were immediately greeted by the sight of an old wooden drilling tower with steam pouring out into the air.
-These old drilling towers were once a common means for drilling deep underground to pump out hot water for the onsens but now they act as a beautiful, almost stoic reminder of the traditional craft of creating a Japanese hot spring.
+Stepping off the train and onto the station platform at Atagawa-Izu, an old wooden drilling tower pouring steam welcomed us.
+Actually, these old drilling towers were once a common means for drilling deep underground to pump out hot water for the onsens.
+However, now they act as a beautiful reminder of the traditional craft of creating a Japanese hot spring.

-Leaving the station, we found yourself greeted by the local tourist information center, which boasts its very own drilling station, free foot spa and what I would describe as an outdoor onsen hotpot.
-It is here that we were first introduced to the local cuisine with an onsen tamago.
-The onsen tamago is a traditional Japanese slow-cooked egg, gently heated in the low temperature of the hot spring waters of Japan.
-This unique style of cooking produces a unique texture that is difficult to explain and a definite must-try.
-Usually, the process takes 30-40mins at a temperature of approximately 70 °c however, the hot spring waters of Atagawa-Izu are hotter than usual and it only took 15 minutes.
+Leaving the station, the local tourist information center, with its own drilling station, welcomed us.
+In addition, it hosted a free foot spa and what I would describe as an outdoor onsen hotpot.
+It is here that we were first introduced to the local cuisine with an onsen tamago, a traditional Japanese slow-cooked egg.
+Low temperature of the hot spring waters gently heats it.
+Typically, the process takes 30 to 40 minutes at a temperature of approximately 70 °c.
+However, the hot spring waters of Atagawa-Izu are hotter than usual.
+As a result, it only took 15 minutes.

 After a busy morning of tatami building and sightseeing, we were ready for lunch.
 We arrived at Yama Momo Chaya and were immediately transported back in time, entering through Shooji sliding doors to a room lined with the same tatami that we had just spent hours learning about and making, this was a teahouse steeped in tradition.

-For lunch, we enjoyed a warming pot of nabe with local produce consisting of wild boar and deer, mixed with mushrooms, noodles and vegetables.
+For lunch, we enjoyed a warming pot of nabe with local produce.
+Wild boar and deer, mixed with mushrooms, noodles and vegetables filled our plates.
 The sight of the hotpot stewing was enough to have us all hungrily anticipating the flavours to come.
-Before eating we all raised a glass of homemade umeshu (Japanese plum wine) and exclaimed “kanpai” (cheers), in celebration of the meal and the experiences to come.
+Before eating we all raised a glass of homemade umeshu (Japanese plum wine).
+Then, together we exclaimed “kanpai” (cheers), in celebration of the meal and the experiences to come.

-After a few hours spent indoors, it was time to break away and explore the sights, after a short drive we arrived at the Hosono Kogen (Highlands).
-Upon arriving we were immediately struck with awe at the size of this vast mountainous highland, covered with beautifully golden Japanese pampas grass, and the sight of paragliders skillfully navigating the currents of the wind that surround the mountain, it was truly a sight to see. (pic) Once we reached the summit, we were witness to the panoramic views of Hosono Kogen covering mountain ranges, pampas grass and finishing with a view of Sagami Bay.
+After a few hours spent indoors, it was time to break away and explore the sights.
+After a short drive we arrived at the Hosono Kogen (Highlands).
+Upon arriving the vast mountainous highland immediately struck us with awe.
+Covered with beautifully golden Japanese pampas grass, and the sight of paragliders skillfully navigating the mountain air, it was truly a sight to see.
+Once we reached the summit, we witnessed the panoramic views of Hosono Kogen covering mountain ranges, pampas grass and finishing with a view of Sagami Bay.

-Another activity steeped in history and tradition is that of the hina dolls, this tradition is said to date back as far as the 8th century and during the Edo period became synonymous with the celebration of Girls Day / Doll’s Day on March 3rd.
-Hinamatsuri as it is known ranges from paying tribute to the emperor and empress, celebrating the first year of life for a baby girl, and to bringing good fortune to a girl in finding a future husband.
-The museum houses a vast collection of hina dolls, which ranges from; people, flowers, animals, fish and food.
+More evidence of the area’s love of history and tradition is the hina dolls.
+This tradition dates back as far as the 8th century.
+In fact, the Edo period became synonymous with the celebration of Girls Day / Doll’s Day, or Hinamatsuri, on March 3rd.
+Hinamatsuri, ranges from paying tribute to the emperor and empress, celebrating the first year of life for a baby girl, and to bringing good fortune to a girl in finding a future husband.
+The museum houses a vast collection of hina dolls.
+The exhibition includes figures of people, flowers, animals, fish and food.

-Our final morning was filled with a trip to the local Inatori farmers market, where we enjoyed the aromas of freshly cooked fish over open flames, as well as a complimentary bowl of miso soup, that every visitor receives.
-Local produce lines the shelves of the Inatori market, with early morning shoppers vying for products made from the region’s speciality, new summer orange, such as local jams, dressings, cakes and desserts are all definitely worth the early wake-up time.
+Our final morning brought us on a trip to the local Inatori farmers market.
+Here we enjoyed the aromas of freshly cooked fish over open flames, as well as a complimentary bowl of miso soup, that every visitor receives.
+In fact, local produce lines the shelves of the Inatori market.
+Also, early morning shoppers eagerly grab products made from the region’s speciality, new summer orange.
+Truly, the local jams, dressings, cakes and desserts are all definitely worth the early wake-up time.